mekkablue/Python-for-Glyphs/README.md

 ### Installation

 * TextMate bundle: double click to install
-* Sublime Text 2 snippets: move to `~/Library/Application Support/Sublime Text 2/Packages/User/`
+* Sublime Text: Open *Sublime Text > Preferences > Browse Packages…* and move the `Python for Glyphs.tmbundle` into the folder that appears
 * Atom: move to `~/.atom/packages/python-to-glyphs`

 ### License